It is such a great release for me.

 Kindle only, as far as I can see.

-And my dear friend and blog big sis have authored a cool book about traveling Chicagoland with teens and tweens.
+And my dear friend and blog big sis has authored a cool book about traveling Chicagoland with teens and tweens.

 She is the person who knows where the best burger is, the best everything is.